Digital X-Ray

 What happens during an X-ray?

 X-rays are fast, easy, and painless.
-Once the X-Ray machine is carefully aimed at the part of the body being examined, the x-ray machine produces a small burst of radiation that passes through the body, recording an image digitally.
+Once the X-ray machine is carefully aimed at the part of the body being examined, it produces a small burst of radiation that passes through the body, recording an image digitally.

 How should I prepare for an X-ray?

-We recommend that you wear comfortable, athletic-style clothing.
-If your clothing has metal or other objects in or on it (zippers, buttons, etc.), you could be asked to change into a gown to eliminate the interference metal objects have with the imaging technique.
+We recommend wearing comfortable, athletic-style clothing.
+If your clothing has metal or other objects in or on it (such as zippers or buttons), you may be asked to change into a gown to minimize the interference caused by these metal objects with the imaging technique.

 Are X-rays safe?

-Getting an X-ray involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
-X-rays, or radiation like light or radio waves, pass through most objects, including the body.
-X-rays are safe when properly used by radiologists and technologists specially trained to minimize exposure.
-No radiation remains after the radiograph is obtained.
+When you get an X-ray, a part of your body is exposed to a small dose of ionizing radiation to create images of the inside.
+X-rays, a form of radiation similar to light or radio waves, can pass through most objects, including the human body.
+It’s important to remember that X-rays are safe when used by radiologists and technologists who are specially trained to minimize exposure.
+Their expertise ensures that no radiation remains in your body after the X-ray is taken, reinforcing the safety of the procedure.

 Choose accurate imaging and convenient service with Optimum Imaging